Eurasian griffon vulture

 The Eurasian griffon vulture (Gyps fulvus) is a large Old World vulture in the bird of prey family Accipitridae.
-It is also known as the griffon vulture, although this term is sometimes used for the genus as a whole.
+It is also known as the Eurasian griffon or griffon vulture, although the latter term is sometimes used for the genus Gyps as a whole.

 Description

 The griffon vulture is 93–122 cm long with a 2.3–2.8 m wingspan.
 In the nominate race the males weigh 6.2 to 10.5 kg and females typically weigh 6.5 to 10.5 kg, while in the Indian subspecies (G. f. fulvescens), the vultures average 7.1 kg.
 Extreme adult weights have been reported from 4.5 to 15 kg, the latter likely a weight attained in captivity.
 Hatched naked, it is a typical Old World vulture in appearance, with a white head, broad wings and short tail feathers.
 It has a white neck ruff and yellow bill.
 The buff body and wing coverts contrast with the dark flight feathers.